-- (a) Expected values to use on the Farm Operation Report will be: - (1) The price of the commodity that you can expect to receive when the commodity is harvested and based on the following sources and priority order: - The price contained in the marketing contract if the commodity is under a marketing contract; - (ii) The price received by you if the commodity was sold during the current insurance year prior to reporting your Intended Farm Operation Report; - (iii) The local average market price that best reflects the price you can expect to receive, obtained from the most applicable following source for your farm and approved by us: - (A) Season average prices reported by the Agricultural Marketing Service including Market News Reports, National Agricultural Statistics Service, Economic Research Service;
+- (a) Expected values to use on the Farm Operation Report will be: - (1) The price of the commodity that you can expect to receive when the commodity is harvested and based on the following sources: - (i) If the commodity is under a marketing contract, the price will

-- (B) The FCIC published price for the area where you normally sell the commodity; - (C) The season average price received for the three most recent years if the commodity was sold directly to consumers; - (D) Current local, average, cash bid price for the commodity in the area where you normally sell the commodity; - (E) The average price offered by at least two commercial buyers, one selected by you, and one selected by us; or - (F) Prices from a reliable third party source such as a commodity broker, crush district, packer/processor or marketing cooperative, and that we approve. - (b) Higher market values may be justified for some commodities produced for markets with higher values, such as certified organic (see section 44), certified seed crops, or malting barley. - (c) The same commodity may have different expected values based on types or varieties, markets, planting seasons, or other reasons. - (d) Expected values must:
+- be the price contained in the marketing contract; - (ii) If the commodity was sold during the current insurance period prior to reporting your Intended Farm Operation Report, the price will be the price you received; or - (iii) The price that we agree best reflects the price you can expect to receive on your farm and for the market where your commodity will be sold, obtained from the most applicable following source for your farm: - (A) Season average prices reported by the Agricultural Marketing Service including Market News Reports, National Agricultural Statistics Service, Economic Research Service; - (B) The FCIC published price for the area where you normally sell the commodity; - (C) The average price you received for the three most recent years; - (D) Current local, average, cash bid price for the commodity in the area where you normally sell the commodity; - (E) The average price offered by at least two commercial buyers, one selected by you, and one selected by us; or - (F) Prices from a reliable third party source such as a commodity broker, crush district, packer/processor or marketing cooperative, and that we approve. - (b) Higher market values may be justified for some commodities produced for markets with higher values, such as certified organic (see section 44), certified seed crops, or malting barley. - (c) The same commodity may have different expected values based on types or varieties, markets, planting seasons, or other reasons. - (d) Expected values must: - Be reasonable, realistic and consistent with available local market information; - (2) Be supported by verifiable records, or direct marketing sales records for

-- Be realistic and consistent with available local market information; - (2) Be supported by verifiable records; - (3) Take into account current local markets, cycles and trends; - (4) Exclude post-production operation expenses but include market readiness operation expenses; - (5) For commodities that were purchased for resale, exclude the cost of the commodity; - (6) For vertically integrated operations, be consistent with values obtained from objective sources.
-Additionally, any post-production operation expenses removed from the values and market readiness operation expenses included in the values must be customary and reasonable and comparable to disinterested third party costs. - (e) The source for each value must be based on the Expected Values section, and noted on the Farm Operation Report. - 19.
-(Reserved) - 20.
+- commodities that are direct marketed; - (3) Take into account current local markets, cycles and trends; - (4) Exclude post-production operation expenses but include market readiness operation expenses; - (5) For commodities that were purchased for resale, exclude the cost of the commodity; - (6) For vertically integrated operations, be consistent with values obtained from objective sources.
+Additionally, any post-production operation expenses removed from the values and market readiness operation expenses included in the values must be customary and reasonable and comparable to disinterested third party costs.

+(e) The source for each value must be based on the subsection (a) and noted on the Farm Operation Report.

+19. (Reserved) 20.
 (Reserved)